aws-samples/aws-modernization-with-circleci/content/080_module_4/_index.md

 In this module you will:

-- Build a job that creates an App Runner instance via Terraform
+- Build a job that creates an [AWS Elastic Container Service][3] Cluster powered by [AWS Graviton (Arm) EC2][2] compute nodes, via Terraform
-- Deploy the project app container to App Runner
+- Deploy the project app container to ECS
 - Build a job that tests the deployment to ensure its valid and functioning as expected
 - Build jobs that will destroy all of the infrastructures and resources created by previous pipeline jobs